jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 This is my most favorite contest.
 I solved the first two algorithms, and then rest two I did spend time to read the problem statements in the contest, and also I thought about the solutions for each of them.
 I felt that one day I can solve four of them.

 Question 3 can be solved using brute force solution.
 Question 4 is also can be solved using dynamic programming solution.

+**weekly contest 111**<br>
+The contest was my favorite one.
+I solved question 1 and 3.
+And I did have problems to understand the question 2 and test case 1.

+I like to write down my experience with question 2.
+My problem was that I started to write code and then fixed the code, and then I found out that I should write a different solution since the requirement is different from what I thought.
+I should figure out the requirement first in the contest, because the time is limited.

+I read the hard level algorithm at the very beginning, and this is the first time I spent first five minutes to read hard level algorithm in the contest.